On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Efficient Language and Vision Assistant

 Table~\ref{tab:rr_ablations} shows ablation studies investigating text reading tasks during visual instruction tuning.
 Set \textbf{R1} follows standard practices using datasets without additional text reading components.
-In \textbf{R2}, inspired by prompting~\citep{NEURIPS2020_1457c0d6}, we incorporate an initial QA task, \textit{"What is written in this image?"} before QA on text-rich images.
+In \textbf{R2}, inspired by \textit{Prompting}~\citep{NEURIPS2020_1457c0d6}, we incorporate an initial QA task, \textit{``What is written in this image?''} before QA on text-rich images.
 For example, with an image of a restaurant menu, the model first \textbf{reads all text before querying} about menu items or prices.
 This incremental addition improves performance significantly from \textbf{R1 to R2}, especially in text-rich tasks.
 We annotate datasets using OCR engines for this purpose.

 Our further explorations assess this approach in resource-scarce environments, using ~10\% of the original instruction tuning dataset size.
 Figure~\ref{fig:rr_ablations_smalldata} shows results across 1B to 13B parameter models.
-We also explore the supervision structure's impact by comparing "Read and Reason" versus "Reason and Read" approaches. \textbf{R3} models perform text reading last to evaluate this.
-Results confirm that "Read and Reason" is more effective, emphasizing structured prompting's importance in model learning.
+We also explore the supervision structure's impact by comparing ``Read-and-Reason'' versus ``Reason-and-Read'' approaches. \textbf{R3} models perform text reading last to evaluate this.
+Results confirm that ``Read and Reason'' is more effective, emphasizing structured prompting's importance in model learning.
 Lastly, we evaluate the effect of providing read text as context without explicit supervision (\textbf{R4}).
 Explicit supervision with text information yields marginal improvements in text-centric tasks.

-In summary, the proposed core idea is to use RR-Prompt during model training to enhance text understanding in images.
+In summary, the proposed core idea is to utilize Read-and-Reason Prompt (RR-Prompt) during model training to enhance text understanding in images.
 This approach, validated through ablation studies, shows significant performance improvements, especially in text-rich tasks.
 Note that the \textbf{RR-Prompt is used during training}; during inference, the model directly engages in reasoning, leveraging the enhanced capabilities acquired through the RR-Prompt, ensuring efficiency without needing an explicit text reading stage.